Tush push could play a prominent role in the Super Bowl if championship Sunday was any indication

 The Commanders finally stayed onside, the flags finally stayed tucked into officials' pockets and Hurts finally scored, giving Philly a 41-23 lead.

-In Kansas City, where the Bills were eliminated by the Chiefs for the fourth time in five years, Buffalo rallied to take a 22-21 lead and faced a fourth-and-1 at Kansas City’s 41 early in the fourth quarter.
+In Kansas City, where the Bills were eliminated by the KC for the fourth time in five years, Buffalo rallied to take a 22-21 lead and faced a fourth-and-1 at the Kansas City 41 early in the fourth quarter.

 Allen was stopped on a sneak even though it appeared one official marked the ball past the line of gain before another placed it short.
 Replay review upheld the call because there wasn’t clear evidence to overturn it.